-Noé Inui, Vassilis Varvaresos and the Dudok Quartet Amsterdam
+Noé Inui, Vassilis Varvaresos and the Animato Quartet

-An exciting combination: the Dutch Dudok Quartet Amsterdam on one stage with Greek-Japanese violinist Noé Inui and Greek pianist Vassilis Varvaresos, the exuberant and charismatic duo that so often leaves the audience in awe.
+An exciting combination: the Dutch Animato Quartet on one stage with Greek-Japanese violinist Noé Inui and Greek pianist Vassilis Varvaresos, the exuberant and charismatic duo that so often leaves the audience in awe.

 The French composer Ernest Chausson (1855-1899) already had completed his law studies before he decided to enroll, 25 years of age, in composition at the Paris Conservatory.
 He received lessons from, a.o.
 César Franck, who had a strong influence on him.
 Chausson’s compositions are often steeped in melancholy and passion.
 His Concert for Violin, Piano and String Quartet op.
 21 in d was dedicated to the famous Belgian violin virtuoso Eugène Ysaÿe, probably hoping that this would tempt him to perform it at a given moment.
 And indeed, Ysaÿe did play the piece as a soloist at the première in Brussels in 1892, together with pianist Auguste Pierret and the Ysaÿe Quartet.

-Performers: Noé Inui-Vassilis Varvaresos, an irresistible duo, they have a ‘rapport’ that is felt by everyone in the audience, untill the back of the hall.
+Noé Inui-Vassilis Varvaresos, an irresistible duo, they have a ‘rapport’ that is felt by everyone in the audience, until the back of the hall.
 “Great to experience such a chemistry”, you often hear after their concerts.
 The duo is performing in major venues across Europe, the US and Asia.
 Their first CD, on Navis Classics, with works by Richard Strauss (op.
 18) en Robert Schumann (Sonata nr.
 2) was recorded and released in The Netherlands in 2015 and received great critical and public acclaim in Dutch newspapers and magazines like The Strad.